CKylinMC/cmand/README.md

 [![Build Executable](https://github.com/CKylinMC/cmand/actions/workflows/build-exe.yml/badge.svg)](https://github.com/CKylinMC/cmand/actions/workflows/build-exe.yml)

 A simple command-line tool for `Windows` managing small scripts.
-No creative idea or tech in it, just a simple command-line tool built on the top of serval giants.
+No creative idea or tech used in it, just a simple command-line tool built on the top of many existed packages from community.

 `[WIP]`